-Intended as a campus for Levi Strauss, Inc., for its workers to have lunch and relax, as well as to provide open space for the local Embarcadero community, the park was dedicated on April 8, 1982 to “the employees of Levi Strauss.”
-Conceived as two distinct entities, Halprin’s design includes a paved plaza enclosed by four to ten-story buildings (by architects HOK and Gensler + Associates) and to the east of the plaza, a pastoral park with a series of cascading waterfalls and a meandering stream.
-Although the park is situated along the heavily trafficked Embarcadero it is quiet and calm, sheltered by a hedge along the eastern boundary with grassy knolls, mature canopy trees, and curving paths giving it a sense of seclusion.
+Intended as a campus for Levi Strauss, Inc., for its workers to have lunch and relax, as well as to provide open space for the local Embarcadero community, the park was dedicated on April 8, 1982, to “the employees of Levi Strauss.”
+Conceived as two distinct entities, Halprin’s design includes a paved plaza enclosed by four- to ten-story buildings (by architects HOK and Gensler + Associates), as well as (to the east of the plaza) a pastoral park with a series of cascading waterfalls and a meandering stream.
+Although the park is situated along the heavily trafficked Embarcadero, it is quiet and calm, sheltered by a hedge along the eastern boundary with grassy knolls, mature canopy trees, and curving paths giving it a sense of seclusion.

 In the plaza, a focal point fountain incorporates a hulking piece of carnelian granite at its center, personally selected by Halprin during his research on the FDR Memorial.
 The fountain is constructed of granite from the same quarry.
 Until 2003, Halprin’s office was located adjacent to the park on Battery Street, and during this time Halprin consulted on all design and management issues for the park.